 My name is Kimberly Martin.
-I am a graduate student finishing my Masters of Women’s and Gender Studies, with plans of pursuing my doctorate next fall.
+I am a graduate student finishing my Masters of Women’s and Gender Studies in May 2019.
 I obtained my BA of Psychology, with minors in Religious Studies and Women’s, Gender and Sexuality Studies, from Guilford College University in 2015.

 My current research centers carceral studies, criminal justice reform, trauma, and women’s autonomous rights and holistic well-being (mind/body/spirit).

-I am a complex, nuanced, diabolical, misunderstood, enigmatic phenom.
+More personally–I am a complex, nuanced, diabolical, misunderstood, enigmatic phenom.
 I am the unexplainable, yet quite simple all the same.
-Occupying various liminal spaces in life, I have been many women in my short time on earth.
-For much of my life, I struggled to make sense of them all, to explain and justify them…to excuse and apologize for…to carry on in a world that says you must be this or that, all things while no thing…never realizing they all simply needed integrating, not changing or disposing of.
+Occupying various liminal spaces in life, I have been many women in my short time here.
+More often, I struggled to make sense of them all, to explain and justify them…to excuse and apologize for…to carry on in a world that says you must be this or that, all things while no thing…never realizing they all simply needed integrating, not changing or disposing of.
 When I finally accepted who I was and the life I had been given as a gift, not a burden to carry, but a space to share with and uplift others, everything shifted.

-There are those who think trauma is a burden of consequence, but in fact it actually be transformed into crazy superpowers.
-My goal in life is to highlight the positive aspects that can come of living with and managing PTSD.
-While it’s no simple task, I am learning every day I have ways of seeing and engaging the world that have the potential to change my world.
+There are those who imagine trauma as a burden of consequence, but in fact it can be transformed into crazy superpowers.
+My goal in life is to highlight the positive aspects that can come of living with and managing post-traumatic stress, whether you are a survivor of direct/indirect violence, racism, sexism, classism, or any other form of oppression.
+While it’s no simple task, I am learning every day I have ways of seeing and engaging the world that have the potential to change my world and the world around me.
 I hope to help facilitate that in others.